mjhea0/thinkful-angular/readme.md

 Before we start building, take a minute to read over some of Angular's main features:

 1. Templates: Templates reside right in the DOM.
 No more Handlebars!
-2. Two-way data-binding: Changes in your JS automatically update the DOM - and vice versa.
+2. Two-way data-binding: Changes in your Javascript automatically update the DOM - and vice versa.
 3. Routing: Easily associate controllers with temapltes
 4. Directives: Encapsulates templates and code for easy reuse.
 5. Testability: AngularJS was designed in a way your web app can be fully testable.